kasik96/esp8266-vindriktning-particle-sensor-homekit/README.md

 1. Go to this GitHub repo and download it as ZIP - https://github.com/Mixiaoxiao/Arduino-HomeKit-ESP8266
 2. In Arduino IDE select "Sketch" -> "Include Library" and "Add .ZIP Library..." and select downloaded ZIP
 3. Download and open this repository in Arduino IDE
-4. Open wifi_info.ha and replace ssid and password with yours
+4. Open wifi_info.ha and replace SSID and password with yours
 5. Set the ESP8266 CPU to run at 160MHz
 3. Build, flash, and you're done.

+## ToDo

+- Easier WiFi pairing process
+- Reset function for WiFi
+- OTA Updates

 ## References and sources